-Specifically, we attended a regular meeting of the 100hour Sex Offender Treatment Programme [SOTP] and the subsequent Graduation by that group.
+Specifically, we attended a regular meeting of the 100hour Sex Offender Treatment Programme [SOTP] and the subsequent Graduation by that group, and a session of RAGE - Recognising Anger, Gaining Empowerment.
 We thought the quality of the presentation in the course was very high, and the response of the participants generally demonstrated an awareness of the issues and a determination to get the benefits from the programme.
-We intend to continue to visit the Facility and experience other programmes (for example, RAGE - Recognising Anger, Gaining Empowerment).
+We intend to continue to visit the Holtze facility and experience other programmes.

+As already mentioned, Board members were able to visit the Alice Springs Correction Centre in November.
 The Elders programme is a very valuable one, and we have been invited to attend one or more of the regular visits by Elders to meet with prisoners.
-During 2022, efforts to take advantage of these offers were thwarted by Covid and other administrative hiccups.
-As a related initiative, it is also intended during 2023 that the Chair will visit the Prison on a regular basis and encourage prisoners to apply for [and, thereafter, comply with the terms of parole.
-It is hoped thereby to raise the awareness of the Parole Board and its interest in advancing prisoners' release and successful rehabilitation.
+During 2022, and again in 2023, efforts to take advantage of these offers were thwarted by COVID and some administrative hiccups.
+As a related initiative, it was also intended during 2023 that the Chair would visit the Prison on a regular basis and encourage prisoners to apply for (and, thereafter, comply with the terms of) parole.
+It was hoped thereby to raise the awareness of the Parole Board and its interest in advancing prisoners' release and successful rehabilitation.
+That proposal was not unfortunately given effect to as contemplated, but remains as an initiative to be pursued.